How will the package look when sent to my address?

 Do you ship internationally?

 Yes, we ship via USPS, which is the most economic and reliable option.
-USPS will hand the package off to your local post office for the final delivery, which usually takes 10-15 business days.
+USPS will hand the package off to your local post office for the final delivery, which usually takes 10-20 business days.
 Shipping rates to your address are visible when you check out.
 We do not pay for tariff fees or value-added-taxes (VAT).
+The USPS tracking number we give you can also be used in your country’s postal carrier website.

 How long does shipping take via UPS Ground?